langsci/langscibook/README.md

 ## installation

-Clone the repository and download the contained submodules with your terminal:
+In your terminal, you can clone the repository and download the contained submodules with the following command:

 `git clone --recursive https://github.com/langsci/latex.git`

+In case you already have cloned the repository, don't forget to also update the submodules from time to time:

+`git submodule update --init --recursive`

 ## class options of langscibook.cls